-Kōnan University 甲南大学 is a private institution of approximately 7,000 undergraduate and graduate students.
+Kōnan University 甲南大学 (Kōnan Daigaku) is a private institution of approximately 7,000 undergraduate and graduate students.
 It was founded in 1951, but its history actually began in 1923 with the founding of Kōnan Gakuen, a private high school.
 Kōnan University is located in the Okamoto area of Higashinada-ku, in the eastern-most part of Kōbe.
 The program is housed under the Kōnan International Exchange Center (KIEC) 甲南国際交流センター

 FACULTY RESIDENT DIRECTOR

-Kōbe, the seventh largest city in Japan with a population of 1.5 million and capital of Hyōgo Prefecture, is a picturesque port city which lies just northwest of Ōsaka.
-The campus of Kōnan University is 20 minutes by train from downtown Kōbe, 30 minutes by train from downtown Ōsaka, and an hour from Kyōto.
+Kōbe (神戸), the seventh largest city in Japan with a population of 1.5 million and capital of Hyōgo Prefecture, is a picturesque port city which lies just northwest of Ōsaka.
+Kōnan University’s main Okamoto campus is 20 minutes by train from downtown Kōbe, 30 minutes by train from downtown Ōsaka, and an hour from Kyōto.
 The campus is in close proximity of the mountains and the shoreline.

-Students live with a Japanese host family in the Kōbe-Ōsaka area and generally take morning and evening meals with the host family throughout their stay in Japan.
+Students live with a Japanese host family in the Kōbe-Ōsaka area, and take morning and evening meals with them throughout their stay in Japan.
 A major value of the homestay is that it provides students with the opportunity to closely interact with and learn from host country nationals.
 In addition to taking students beyond the public face of the Japanese people, the everyday speaking and hearing of Japanese in a natural setting facilitates students’ understanding of the culture and enhances language learning.

 Excursions & Extracurricular Activities

 The program fee includes two one-day trips to places of cultural interest.
-Visits may include Himeji Castle, Awaji Island or Kyōto.
+Visits may include Himeji Castle, Awaji Island, Nara or Kyōto.

 All students in the program are invited to participate in one or several of the many sports, music, special interest or social clubs at Kōnan University.
 These activities, like the homestay, provide an excellent way to further develop communication skills in Japanese and to become a participant in the daily flow of Japanese life.

-Cost includes Kōnan University tuition, homestay, all meals, textbooks, airport pick-up, orientation, ground transportation, excursions, health insurance, UHM Study Abroad and incidental fees.
+Cost includes Kōnan University tuition, accommodations, all meals, textbooks, airport pick-up, orientation, ground transportation, excursions, health insurance, UHM Study Abroad and incidental fees.

-FOR UHM STUDENTS ONLY: In order to receive financial aid please ensure that either: a) you are receiving financial aid during the preceeding spring semester, or b) you complete the Financial Aid application during the preceeding spring semester.
+FOR UHM STUDENTS ONLY: In order to receive financial aid please ensure that either: a) you are receiving financial aid during the preceding spring semester, or b) you complete the Financial Aid application during the preceding spring semester.
 UHM Financial Aid: www.hawaii.edu/fas.